Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The patient is prepared for liver transplantation according to a standard procedure.
-It is necessary to discuss with the patient and his relatives all the details of the forthcoming operation and obtain their consent to it.
+The patient is prepared for liver transplantation using standard methods.
+All details of the upcoming operation should be discussed with the patient and his relatives and their consent should be obtained.

-Conduct standard clinical, biochemical and serological studies, taken in patients with liver disease.
+Standard clinical, biochemical and serological studies are carried out, as accepted in patients with liver diseases.

-Determine the blood group, antigens HLA and DR, anti-CMV-and anti-HCV-antibodies, as well as hepatitis B markers.
+They determine the blood group, HLA and DR antigens, anti-CMV and anti-НСV antibodies, as well as hepatitis B markers.

 In patients with malignant tumors, all possible methods are used to exclude metastases.

-The hepatic artery should be visualized to detect any anatomical abnormalities, including an abnormal escaping of the hepatic artery and a pre-portal location of the portal vein.
-You should also visualize the portal and lower vena cava.
-The selective angiography of the right renal artery is also performed, since the high location of the right kidney not recognized in time can lead to inevitable right-sided nephrectomy.
-The bile ducts before the operation are examined by cholangiography, which is usually performed endoscopically.
-Conduct standard ultrasound (ultrasound) and computed tomography (CT).
-A thorough assessment of the condition of the heart and lungs should include measuring the pressure in the pulmonary veins.
+The hepatic artery should be visualized to detect any anatomical abnormalities, including anomalous origin of the hepatic artery and preduodenal position of the portal vein.
+The portal and inferior vena cava should also be visualized.
+Selective angiography of the right renal artery is also performed, since a high position of the right kidney that is not recognized in time may lead to an inevitable right nephrectomy.
+The bile ducts are examined preoperatively by cholangiography, usually performed endoscopically.
+Standard ultrasound and computed tomography are performed.
+A thorough assessment of the heart and lungs should include measurement of pulmonary venous pressure.

 Preoperative preparation for liver transplantation takes approximately 10 days.
-It includes confirmation of the diagnosis, consultation of a psychiatrist.
-The patient can expect many months of a suitable donor liver, and intensive psychosocial support is needed during this period.
+It includes confirmation of the diagnosis, consultation with a psychiatrist.
+The patient may wait many months for a suitable donor liver, and during this period intensive psychosocial support is necessary.